 Therefore, let everyone who lives with you know your schedule and not disturb you unless it’s an emergency.
 They need to know that just because you’re at home doesn’t mean you’re free to do anything.

 The worst diversions for me are my two dogs.
 They are obsessed with me.
-When I’m writing, and suddenly my Doberman/Lab’s (Sadie) head is on my lap looking at me for pets.

 Or our Great Dane (Sammy) will pout on his bed for attention because he knows I can’t resist animals.

 I try to have them hang out with my husband, but they always come back to my office.
-So, I found it’s best to wear them out that way they sleep most of the time.
+So, I found it’s best to wear them out with exercise that way they sleep most of the time.

 I also put my phone on silent, and in a place, I can’t see it.
 Sometimes merely seeing something interesting can draw you to it.